Teaching Home school Math? Excited? Anxious?

 As the level of math increases, many homeschool parent's fear increases - but it doesn't need to be that way.
 There are great tools around, amazing video lessons, a lot of free content and great math curriculum that can help you either learn with your children - or help you to teach math in your homeschool.

 This page is the overview page of all my home school math pages.
-I have written about math living books, ways to teach math (the overview), the skills of math you want to cover, use of music and songs in math, and a variety of home school math curriculum.
-Check out the pages below and if you get lost - this is the best page to find help on everything about homeschooling math.
+It is designed to give you ideas on how to teach math and has links to my other pages.
+I have written about math living books, the skills of homeschool math you want to cover, use of music and songs in math, math vocabulary, explanation of spiral and vertical home school curriculum.